Errors should be as loud and early as possible, not console filling variant messes

 Versioning

-Quantum C uses feature-based versioning during early development.
+Quantum C uses a feature-based versioning scheme.

-Minor version increments indicate new language features
+Minor versions indicate new language features